jrebecchi/REST-Authentification-Service/README.md

 # REST-Authentification
-A REST back-end to create, manage, authenticate, users with JsonWebToken
+A REST back-end to handle login, registration, access control and password recovery with JsonWebToken